James Butler, 2nd Duke of Ormonde: The last campaign

 On 23 April 1712 he left Harwich for Rotterdam to lead the British troops taking part in the war.
 Once there he allowed himself to be made the tool of the Tory ministry, whose policy was to carry on the war in the Netherlands while giving secret orders to Ormonde to take no active part in supporting their allies under Prince Eugene.
+Eugene had no intention of serving under Ormonde, and the Dutch, whose forces formed the core of the Allied army in the Low Countries and had gained a formidable reputation through decades of warfare against France, were likewise unwilling to place their army under his command.
+They therefore supported Eugene, who was appointed commander in chief and took command of the larger of the two allied armies.
+Ormonde retained command of the British troops and most of the subsidy forces maintained in British and Dutch pay, while the Imperial and Dutch contingents served under Eugene.

 In July 1712 Ormonde advised Prince Eugene that he could no longer support the siege of Quesnoy and that he was withdrawing the British troops from the action and instead intended to take possession of Dunkirk.
-The Dutch were so exasperated at the withdrawal of the British troops that they closed the towns of Bouchain on Douai to British access, despite the fact that they had plenty of stores and medical facilities available.
+According to Winston Churchill, "terrible scenes were witnessed of [British] men breaking their muskets, tearing their hair and pouring out blasphemies and curses against the Queen and the Ministry who could subject them to that ordeal."
+The Dutch were so exasperated at the withdrawal of the British troops that Nassau-Woudenberg and Hompesch, two Dutch commanders, closed the towns of Bouchain on Douai to British access, despite the fact that they had plenty of stores and medical facilities available.
 Ormonde took possession of Ghent and Bruges as well as Dunkirk, in order to ensure his troops were adequately provided for.
 On 15 April 1713 he became Lord Lieutenant of Norfolk.